tommyfok/tommy-angular-infinite-scroll/README.md

 2. include `tommy-angular-infinite-scroll.js` after your `angular.js` file

-3. adding `tommy-angular-infinite-scroll` as a module dependency to your application
+3. adding `tommy.infinite-scroll` as a module dependency to your application

 ##Useage
 ###Binding